space-wizards/docs/src/en/space-station-14/round-flow/proposals/revenant.md

 Items listed under this category are upgrades to existing abilities.

- - **Sleep Paralysis** - Unlock Cost: Very High - Affects: Harvest, Possess - SSD and asleep personnel are now susceptible to having their Soul Essence reaped by the Revenant, as well as being possessed.
-The Revenant will take slightly longer to harvest and possess crew members if they are in a slumbering state.
+ - **Sleep Paralysis** - Unlock Cost: Very High - Affects: Harvest, Possess - Anyone the Revenant attempts to use Harvest/Possess on while in a slumbering state will be temporarily paralyzed as they wake up, a time in which the Revenant's abilities still take effect.
  - **Hyperload** - Unlock Cost: High - Affects: Overload - Overload's flashes now penetrate through sun glasses, welding masks, and any other kinds of flash protection.
  - **Mist Empowerment** - Unlock Cost: Medium - Affects: Mistify - Mistify's mist size now increases with each purchase. (every additional acquisition of this upgrade costs more than previously)
  - **Domain** - Unlock Cost: Very High - Affects: Mistify - Bodies within the Revenant's shadowy mist decompose considerably slower, as well as any Harvest or Possess used on said targets will have their Use Duration cut.